-- (a) commence its operation in a manner which is generally consistent with the Business Plan developed and adopted by the Consortium until such time as the Corporation's Board of Directors determines that general adherence to the said Business Plan is no longer necessary or appropriate. - (b) enter into a contract to accept, where necessary and appropriate, the financial assistance made available to it by the City of Urbana, City of Champaign, and University of Illinois. - (c) continue the Consortium's policies including but not limited to those contained on Exhibit A appended hereto, incorporated herein, and made a part hereof.
-The continuation of these policies shall be relative to prices for use of the System and policies relevant to use of the System and other such formally adopted Consortium policies for at least one year after the date of the Corporation's incorporation so long as such continuance is not seriously injurious to the Corporation or its operations in which case and/or after such aforesaid time period the Corporation may make such changes to such aforesaid policies as it deems appropriate for the continued operation of the System. - (d) if not already in place, enter into or cause any such other entity over which it has control to enter into 20-year Indefeasible Rights of Use agreements (IRUs) with the City of Urbana, City of Champaign, and University of Illinois on such terms as are reasonable and appropriate for the use of specified strands of dark fiber on what was heretofore referred to as the seven UC2B rings and five UC2B sub-rings as well as renewable five-year fiber maintenance agreements for the regular maintenance and repair expenses as utility locating and fiber repair.
+- (a) commence its operation in a manner which is generally consistent with the Business Plan developed and adopted by the Consortium until such time as the Corporation's Board of Directors determines that general adherence to the said Business Plan is no longer necessary or appropriate. - (b) enter into a contract to accept, where necessary and appropriate, the financial assistance made available to it by the City of Urbana, City of Champaign, and University of Illinois. - (c) continue the Consortium's policies relative to prices for use of the System and policies relevant to use of the System and other such formally adopted Consortium policies for at least one year after the date of the Corporation's incorporation so long as such continuance is not seriously injurious to the Corporation or its operations in which case and/or after such aforesaid time period the Corporation may make such changes to such aforesaid policies as it deems appropriate for the continued operation of the System. - (d) if not already in place, enter into or cause any such other entity over which it has control to enter into 20-year Indefeasible Rights of Use agreements (IRUs) with the City of Urbana, City of Champaign, and University of Illinois on such terms as are reasonable and appropriate for the use of specified strands of dark fiber on what was heretofore referred to as the seven UC2B rings and five UC2B sub-rings as well as renewable five-year fiber maintenance agreements for the regular maintenance and repair expenses as utility locating and fiber repair.

-Section 4.2.
-Number.
+Section 4.2 Number.
 The number of directors on the Board of Directors shall be nine (9).
 The number of directors may be increased or decreased by the amendment of this Section 4.2.
 No decrease in the number or range of directors shall have the effect of shortening the term of an incumbent director.
-In the event there is a Withdrawing Entity (as defined below in Bylaws of Urbana-Champaign Big Broadband-Inc.
+In the event there is a Withdrawing Entity (as defined below in Section 4.3), then the number of directors on the Board of Directors shall decrease from nine (9) to six (6).